SRGSSR/rts-development-guidelines/README.md

 - [License Guide](docs/guides/LICENSE_GUIDE.md): Pick an appropriate license.

 > [!TIP]
-> GitHub [Community Standards](https://opensource.guide/) are a great source of information and best practices.
+> GitHub Community Standards are a great source of information and best practices.
 You can check that your project follows these standards at any time by checking _Community Standards_ under the _Insights_ section.

+More sources are available online for further reading; you can start exploring them at [opensource.guide](https://opensource.guide/).

 ## Contributing